ornl-epics/pvws/README.md

 Project can also be imported into Eclipse JEE IDE via File, Import, Maven, Existing Maven Projects.

+This builds against a released version of core-pv and jca.
+To use the "latest" build from locally compiled versions of for example https://github.com/epics-base/jca.git and https://github.com/ControlSystemStudio/phoebus/tree/master/core/pva, mvn install these, then update the pom.xml to list their 1.2.3-SNAPSHOT versions, which should use the binaries that you just installed locally.

 Running under Tomcat
 --------------------